peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 ![](https://cdn-images-1.medium.com/max/1600/1*jI-CDFohigqIZCibwWrcqw.png)

-If we omit the chain aspect and, the decentralization, it basically works the same as what I am familiar with isn't?
+If we omit the blockchain aspect (and the decentralization), it basically works the same as what I am familiar with, doesn't it?

 *****